getpawprint/slate/source/includes/_configuration.md

         },
         "questionnaire_enabled": true,
         "checkin_instructions": "Please wear a mask when you arrive to comply with the governor's mandate."
+    },
+    "checkin": {
+      "custom_instructions": "Please wear a mask when you arrive to comply with the governor's mandate.", "curbside_enabled": true
     }
 }
 ```